 Amboseli, Chyulu Hills and Tsavo are three separate and distinct game parks in the south-east of Kenya.
 All have fabulous views of Mount Kilimanjaro, and you can link all of them in one safari.
 But each is different.
 And so you can treat each one as a stand-alone destination as well.

 Amboseli National Park is generally flat savanna grassland dotted with acacia shrub and stands of fever trees.
-Game is abundant with buffalo, zebra, wildebeest, gazelle, giraffe, lion and cheetah all here.
+Game is plentiful with buffalo, zebra, wildebeest, gazelle, giraffe, lion and cheetah all here.
 Plus you can see the smaller mammals such as the ever-present black backed jackals, spotted hyena and bat eared foxes.
-The wildlife eat the grasses so low that it’s easy to spot the game.

 Safaris in Tsavo West & East